browserengineering/book/book/invalidation.md

 This chapter introduces the concept of partial style and layout through the technique of optimized cache invalidation.
 The main takeaways are:

-* Partial rendering dramatically speeds up key browser interactions, and are therefore an essential feature of real browsers.
+- Caching and invalidation is a powerful way to speeds up key browser interactions, and is therefore an essential technique in real browsers.

-* Making rendering idempotent allows us to systematically remove work without worrying about side-effects.
+- Making rendering idempotent allows us skip redundant work while guaranteeing that the page will look the same.

-* A good browser aims to preserve the principle of incremental performance---the cost of an update should be proportional to the change made.
+- A good browser aims for the principle of incremental performance: the cost of an change should be proportional to size of the change, not the size of the page as a whole.

-* Cache invalidation is difficult and error-prone, and justifies careful work and good abstractions like `ProtectedField`.
+- Cache invalidation is difficult and error-prone, and justifies careful abstractions like `ProtectedField`.

+- Both data dependencies and control dependencies can be invalidated to speed up overall layout time.

 Outline
 =======